xournalpp/xournalpp.github.io/docs/community/other-software.md

 - Lua plugins
 - Pen pressure support
 - Sidebar with page and layer previews
+- PDF text selection tool (copy, highlight, underline and strike through text)
+- Ability fo tollow PDF hyperlinks and links to URLs
 - Page layout in multiple rows/columns
 - Grid and rotation snapping
 - Select object tool
 - Rectangle, Circle, Arrow, Coordinate system and Spline drawing types
+- Set-square and compass tools for measurements or as a guide for drawing
 - Flexible remapping of input devices
 - Zoom gestures
 - Drawing modifiers by drawing direction
-- Export to .png and .svg, and various export options
+- Export to `.png` and `.svg`, and various export options
+- Document creation and export from command line
 - Periodic autosave and auto-backup tool
 - Staves and Isodotted page backgrounds
 - More cursor icon options